Chapter 21 (Part 1) – Travels with John in the summer of ’71

-The luxury is too much, too overwhelming, and I definitely prefer Nice which has a ‘real town’ behind the façades with la Promenade des Anglais, the exotic-looking palm trees, the blue Mediterranean and white yachts.
-Nice is a town where real people live, and where it’s pleasant to walk around in the shade among the old houses on a hot day, in little streets far away from the flashy seafront.
+The luxury is really too much though, too overwhelming, and I definitely prefer Nice which has a ‘real town’ behind the façades with la Promenade des Anglais, the exotic-looking palm trees, the blue Mediterranean and white yachts.
+Nice is a town where real people live, and where it’s pleasant to walk around in the shade among the old houses on a hot day, in little streets far away from the flashy waterfront.

-All things come to an end and after the school year 70-71 was over, and the summer, I had to return to my teaching job in Westchester.
+All things come to an end and after the the summer vacation was over, I had to return to my teaching job in Westchester.
 John was spending another year at the Collège de France.

 “Aujourd’hui, maman est morte.
 Ou peut-être hier, je ne sais pas.”
 [2.
 “Today Mother died.
 Or maybe yesterday, I don’t know.”]

-Just before he’s going to be executed (for having killed an Arab on the beach, without having the slightest idea why he did it – the sun was in his eyes, was all he could say), the chaplain has been seeing him and told him that he would pray for him: Meursault became furious and insulted the chaplain.
+Just before he’s going to be executed (for having killed an Arab on the beach, without having the slightest idea why he did it – the sun was in his eyes, was all he could say), the chaplain has been seeing him and told him that he would pray for him: Meursault, the anti-hero, became furious and insulted the chaplain.